ml-evs/odbx.science/README.md

 This repo contains some notes about the server running at odbx.science.

+This implementation of an OPTiMaDe server builds upon the reference server in the following way:

+- Additional routes from `odbx.science/<endpoint>` that mimic `odbx.science/optimade/<endpoint>` but
+  provides rich HTML displays of the data.

 ## Hardware

 As of 02/12/19, the server runs as an HPCS OpenStack VM (quadcore Haswell, 8 GB RAM), with three virutal disks attached: